-The intent is to give a student an opportunity to demonstrate through additional effort to recommit themselves.
+The intent is to give a student an opportunity to demonstrate through the additional effort to themselves, their team, and their community that they are committed to abiding by the Code of Conduct and excelling as a student-athlete.
 The school will have some options for activities that may be performed to complete these hours.
 Students may also seek out opportunities in the community and/or with their religious institution to complete these hours.
 All Character Commitment Hour opportunities must be pre-approved by the Athletic & Activities Director or designee.

-ATHLETIC - Code of Conduct Suspensions & CCH Option FIRST TIME SECOND TIME THIRD TIME TIER 1 20% Suspension Or 10% with 5 CCH (4 reduced to 2 games) 20% Suspension Or 10% with 5 CCH (4 reduced to 2 games) 20% Suspension Or 10% with 5 CCH (4 reduced to 2 games) TIER 2 50% Suspension Or 25% with 10 CCH (12 reduced to 6 games) 75% Suspension Or 50% with 20 CCH (18 reduced to 12 games) 365 Day Suspension NO RESTORATIVE OPTION FOR REDUCING SUSPENSION 40 CCH before practicing TIER 3 365 Day Suspension NO RESTORATIVE OPTION FOR REDUCING SUSPENSION 40 CCH before practicing 365 Day Suspension NO RESTORATIVE OPTION FOR REDUCING SUSPENSION 60 CCH before practicing 365 Day Suspension NO RESTORATIVE OPTION FOR REDUCING SUSPENSION 80 CCH before practicing Restorative Practices still apply for support in all
+ATHLETIC - Code of Conduct Suspensions & CCH Option FIRST TIME SECOND TIME TIER 1 20% Suspension Or 10% with 5 CCH (4 reduced to 2 games) 20% Suspension Or 10% with 5 CCH (4 reduced to 2 games) 20% Suspension Or 10% with 5 CCH (4 reduced to 2 games) TIER 2 50% Suspension Or 25% with 10 CCH (12 reduced to 6 games) 75% Suspension Or 50% with 20 CCH (18 reduced to 12 games) 365 Day Suspension NO RESTORATIVE OPTION FOR REDUCING SUSPENSION 40 CCH before practicing TIER 3 365 Day Suspension NO RESTORATIVE OPTION FOR REDUCING SUSPENSION 40 CCH before practicing 365 Day Suspension NO RESTORATIVE OPTION FOR REDUCING SUSPENSION 60 CCH before practicing 365 Day Suspension NO RESTORATIVE OPTION FOR REDUCING SUSPENSION 80 CCH before practicing

+Restorative Practices still apply for support in all

-G. Table of Game Suspensions (Athletics specific)
+Table of Game Suspensions (Athletics specific)